-Leave 5-10% of your wedding budget to “extra” or “padding,” which you can consider as a source of funds to unexpected circumstances.
+Leave 5-10% of your wedding budget for “extra” or “padding,” which you can consider as a source of funds for unexpected circumstances.
 If there are no unexpected circumstances, then you can keep it back as a saving!
 Win-win!

 Leave some room in your budget for unexpected things.

 So if, for example, your original meal budget per person is $150, only aim to book 80-90% of that.
 Meaning around $120-135 will be your goal booking.

 Suppose you are working with a caterer or a venue; check your options for both pricing.
 Similar menus, but of course, the more expensive one has more stuff in it.
 Book the $120-$135 price range.
 This means you have booked your venue/caterer.